Note on coisotropic Floer homology and leafwise fixed points: Local Floer homology for an arbitrary coisotropic submanifold

-To understand why heuristically, the boundary operator is well-defined and squares to zero, observe that $\wt N$ intersects $\wt\phi^{-1}(\wt N)$ transversely, since $(\phi,N)$ is nondegenerate.
+To understand why heuristically, the boundary operator $\dd$ is well-defined and squares to zero, observe that $\wt N$ intersects $(\wt\phi^1)^{-1}(\wt N)$ transversely, since $(N,\phi^1)$ is nondegenerate.
 (See \cite[Lemma 7]{ZiC0}.)
 Therefore, for generic $\wt J$ \footnote{Here one needs to work with a family of almost complex structures depending on the time $t$.} , the moduli space of $\wt J$-strips is a 0-dimensional manifold in a natural sense.
 (Here we divided by the translation action.)
-It is compact, since index-1-strips generically do not break, and disks or spheres cannot bubble off, because $\wt N$ is an exact Lagrangian in $\wt M$.
-Here we used our assumption that $\wt M$ is a Weinstein neighbourhood of $\wt N$.
+It is compact for the following reasons: \begin{itemize} \item Holomorphic strips with boundary on $\wt N$ and $(\wt\phi^1)^{-1}(\wt N)$ stay inside some fixed compact neighbourhood of $\wt N$, provided that $\wt\phi^1$ is close enough to the identity.
+This follows from the fact that there is a neighbourhood $\wt U$ of $\wt N$ and an exhausting $\wt J$-plurisubharmonic function on $\wt U$. \item Disks or spheres cannot bubble off.
+This follows from our assumption that $\wt M$ is a Weinstein neighbourhood of $\wt N$, which implies that $\wt N$ is an exact Lagrangian in $\wt M$. \item Index-1-strips generically do not break. \end{itemize} It follows that heuristically, $\dd$ is well-defined.
 For similar reasons we have $\dd^2=0$.

 Given two choices of symplectic submanifolds $\wt M,\wt M'\sub M\x N$ containing $\wt N$, one obtains a symplectomorphism between open neighbourhoods of $\wt N$ in $\wt M$ and $\wt M'$, by sliding $\wt M$ to $\wt M'$ along the isotropic leaves of $N$.
 This symplectomorphism intertwines the corresponding $\wt\phi$'s and $\wt J$'s.
 It follows that the boundary operator does not depend on the choice of $\wt M$, and therefore, heuristically, is well-defined.